-Without further ado, here are my favourite used beginner sport bikes under $5000.
+Without further ado, here are my favorite used beginner sport bikes under $5000.

 They are mainly carbureted (the only possible downside to these bikes), with the exception of the last two years when Kawasaki produced some fuel injected specimens.
 ABS and clutch assist technology were also added in the last few model years, making the 250R easier and safer to ride.